 Now, he was not just the son of Caesar, he was also the 'son of a god'.

 The three men then set out to capture Caesar's assassins and bring them to justice.
-After a series of battles, the pursuit culminated at the Battle of Phillipi in October 42 BC.
+After a series of battles, the pursuit culminated at two engagements known together as the Battle of Phillipi on the 3rd and 23rd of October 42 BC.

 It was at this battle that the Second Triumvirate defeated Brutus and Cassius, the most famous leaders of the assassination.
 Rome was now firmly in the hands of Octavian, Antony, and Lepidus.